PetitOursManu/Linux-Script/README.md

 # AD-join-ui-script
 Little script to join an Active Directory Domain with a RHEL/Debian bases distro with a Graphical User Interface.
 GUI is made with Zenity.
 Make sure to have all informations to join your domain and to fill the UI input script.
-Go to the ZBear folder and do "sudo ./zbear.sh".
+Go to the ZBear folder and do "sudo ./ZBear.sh".
+Before launching, make sure you have the execution right on ZBear.sh ("chmod +x ZBear.sh" to allow executable permissions).
 Enjoy!